Here is some information which may help you in your search for a Scottie.

 Will

-give a written guarantee, copy of the pedigree, and AKC papers?
+they give a written guarantee, copy of the pedigree, and AKC papers?

 Any puppy